telerik/fiddler-jam-docs/security.md

 Data in other unsupported MIME types or unknown formats is fully masked.

-When the advanced option **Mask all post data** is switched **on**, all POST data (including the known formats listed above) is fully masked.
+When the advanced option **Mask all post data** is switched **on**, all post data (including the known formats listed above) is fully masked.

 ### What is Sensitive Data

 Fiddler Jam considers the following as a sensitive data:

-1. POST data where the **property name** is tested for keywords that can contain potentially sensitive data such as:
+1. Post data where the **property name** is tested for keywords that can contain potentially sensitive data such as:

     - rsa, dsa, ed25519, ecdsa which are cryptographic algorithms commonly used for private keys
     - contains the words **private**